Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Construction of the sets E η and E η,σ for further quantitative estimates

 using (\ref{eq:vartheta}) again in the last step.
 This yields (\ref{eq:density}), and the remainder of the corollary follows easily. \end{proof}

-\begin{remark} Recalling Theorem~\ref{maintheorem2}, as well as studying the values of $\ep$ obeying (\ref{condition_eta}), we also need to investigate the measure of the set of values of $\ep$ obeying the `inversion' condition $\eta \leq |\Psi_i| \leq 1 - \sigma$ or the `non-inversion' condition $|\Psi_i| \geq 1 + \sigma$.
-This can be done in the same way as the proof of Corollary~\ref{cor:condition_eta}, and we leave it as an exercise. \end{remark}
+\begin{rmk} Recalling Theorem~\ref{maintheorem2}, as well as studying the values of $\ep$ obeying (\ref{condition_eta}), we also need to investigate the measure of the set of values of $\ep$ obeying the `bounce' condition $\eta \leq |\Psi_i| \leq 1 - \sigma$ or the `non-bounce' condition $|\Psi_i| \geq 1 + \sigma$.
+This can be done in the same way as the proof of Corollary~\ref{cor:condition_eta}. \end{rmk}